Must-Have Punch Needle Supplies + Free Checklist (Good Quality Only!)

 These hoops come in several sizes and they’re one of my all-time favs.

-Nurge Embroidery Hoops (for display)
+Wooden Embroidery Hoops (for display only)

 Nurge No. 8 wooden embroidery hoop from North Shore Crafts